toluwalojurotimiayeni/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19
+Write a script that compiles a Python script file, the Python file name will be stored in the environment variable $PYFILE